kkrogs/E-Commerce-Application/README.md

 # Contributors
  Kourtney Krogman
-# Tests
-The following is needed to run the test: Above
 # Questions
 If you have any questions about the repository, feel free to contact me at kourtney.krogman@gmail.com.